-Funds may not be used for:
+Funds may NOT be used for:

 - a.
 Limitations on Actions Pending Environmental Clearance.
-HOME funds may not be used to reimburse a non-governmental entity for project-related costs incurred after the Applicant has submitted an application for HOME funds and before the environmental review process has been completed, approved by HUD and SC Housing in receipt of SC Housing to Use Grant Funds - b.
+HOME-ARP funds may not be used to reimburse a non-governmental entity for project-related costs incurred after the Applicant has submitted an application for HOME-ARP funds and before the environmental review process has been completed, approved by HUD and SC Housing in receipt of SC Housing to Use Grant Funds - b.
 Delinquent taxes, fees or charges on properties to be assisted with funds - c.
-Any cost that is not eligible under § 92.206 through 92.209, and § 93.201 and 93.202. - d.
+Any cost that is not eligible under § 92.206 through 92.209, and HUD CPD Notice 21-10. - d.
 Off-site infrastructure costs - e.
 Playground equipment - f.
 Cost of storing materials - g.
 Purchase of construction equipment or tools - h.
-Office furniture and equipment - i.
+Office furniture and equipment and supplies - i.
 Exercise Equipment - j.
-Limitations on developments with swimming pools Swimming pools are allowed in developments that are composed of at least fifty percent (50%) market rate units.
-Swimming pools must be located on a parcel that is separate from the parcel(s) that will contain the SRDP funded units.
-The cost to construct and maintain swimming pools cannot be paid for with SRDP funds.
-Use of the swimming pool must be available to all of the development's tenants.
-Construction and maintenance of the pool must follow all local, state, and federal regulations.
+Swimming pools are prohibited - k.
+Homeownership and/or Owner-Occupied activities